jdreaver/rust-os/README.md

   - Add support for huge pages in `map_to`
   - New allocator is slower.
 Heap used to initialize in milliseconds, and now takes almost a second
     - Consider pages with size in type and more straight-line code for mapping different page sizes instead of current loops, and likely lots of multiplications.
+      - I tried more straight line code as an experiment.
+I saw no change hand unrolling the main loop.
+I think the meat of `target_mut` is the problem.
     - I think different code paths for different page sizes will also simplify logic.
 When performing mappings, we know the depth we need to go to ahead of time because we know the page size.
 The only time we don't know the depth is when translating an arbitrary address.
     - Iteration: if we know we have to map a bunch of contiguous virtual addresses, we shouldn't re-translate all the intermediate tables over and over.
 Maybe we should have an iterator over page table entries for a given virtual address range, handling creating intermediate tables when necessary.
   - Abandon the default limine memory mapping and make our own